celery/celery/docs/internals/protocol.rst

 Example message
 ~~~~~~~~~~~~~~~

-This is an example invocation of a `celery.task.ping` task in JSON
+This is an example invocation of a `celery.task.ping` task in json
 format:

 .. code-block:: javascript